HIV lives in the following areas of the body:

 To be passed on from one person to another, the virus needs:

 - to be present in one of the bodily fluids above in sufficient quantity to be transmitted

 - a route into a person’s bloodstream.

-An easy way to transmit HIV is through a blood transfusion, as HIV infected blood is put straight into someone else’s body.
-In most countries across the world, blood is treated before being used in transfusion as there are lots of things that can be passed on in this way, not only HIV.
+In the past lots of people got HIV through blood transfusions, but this was before it was known how the virus was passed on.
+In most places in the world now, blood is treated before being used in transfusion as there are lots of things that can be passed on in this way, not only HIV.